eliath/arena-tools/data/csv2json/README.md

 CSV 2 JSON
 ==========

+A script to efficiently convert large CSV files to JSON.

+Run `csv2json/init.lua` without arguments for detailed usage.

 Usage
 -----

-Run the script with torch7.
+Recommended to run the script with torch7.
+Dependencies should be autmatically injected into the global namespace.

-Example:
+Pure lua users should ensure they have the cjson package.

+### Example Command

     $ th csv2json/init.lua input.csv output/ --map ./mapping.lua